Knowledge Quarter, Liverpool: Fabric District

 The Fabric District forms a small part of Liverpool's Knowledge Quarter.
 The neighbourhood consists of 60 acres around Islington, London Road, Norton Street, Stafford Street, Kempston Street, Pembroke Place and Monument Place.
 The area is characterised by its growing student population and multicultural businesses.
+In 2025, planning officers reported that 84.5% of the 3,851 recorded accommodation units in the Fabric District were student accommodation, totalling 3,255 units.

 The area has a long history of ethnic diversity.
-In the 19th century, the combination of a large Jewish community and mass migration from Wales, Scotland, Ireland, Russia, Poland, Italy and Germany formed a distinctive and thriving district based on fabric, fashion and the rag trade, hence its modern day nomenclature.
+In the 19th century, the combination of a large Jewish community and mass migration from Wales, Scotland, Ireland, Russia, Poland, Italy and Germany formed a distinctive and thriving district based on fabric, fashion and the rag trade, hence its modern-day nomenclature.
 T. J. Hughes on London Road became one of the UK's first department stores.
 The area fell in to decline from the mid 20th century leading to neglected buildings, dereliction, anti-social behaviour, poor connectivity and overall poor perceptions.
 However, Liverpool City Council, in partnership with the Fabric District CIC (set up in 2017), has committed to a long-term regeneration strategy.
 The strategy will focus on physical improvements and sustaining an international, mixed-use creative community bolstered by a growing residential population.
 It will also concentrate on light employment, makers, manufacturing, tech based businesses, more shops and services and re-integrating the area with surrounding districts.
+In July 2025, Liverpool City Council approved a £3.4 million Section 106-funded public-realm programme for Monument Place and the London Road corridor, including a redesigned square, bus-priority measures and active-travel improvements.